 The Sipping Point

-It is the difference between drinking a safe amount and drinking too much.
+Your sipping point is the difference between drinking a lower-risk amount of alcohol and drinking too much.

-Know the healthy guidelines, legal limit, and your personal habits when it comes to drinking alcohol.
-It is about understanding:
+It’s important to know the health guidelines, legal limits, and your personal habits when it comes to drinking alcohol.

 Get The Facts